This is the easiest to understand buyer’s guide to LED grow lights that you’ll ever read.

 It gets even better:

-UV-light has been proven to increase THC-percentages in cannabis…and this is one of the few lights that has an UVB-bulb.
+UV-light has been proven to increase THC-percentages in cannabis…and this is one of the few lights that have an UVB-bulb.

 This light is a true powerhouse and literally replicates the sun.